LPN to ASN Admission Requirements

 - Criminal background investigation

 Additionally, there may be certifications, training seminars, or other requirements specified by the program, facility, or clinical agency that students must meet in order to be eligible for a clinical experience.
 Students will also be responsible for purchasing uniforms as described in the student handbook and any necessary nursing equipment.
-Details regarding each of the above items will be distributed to students upon admission to the ASN Program.
+Details regarding each of the above items will be distributed to students upon admission to the LPN to ASN Program.

 English as a Second Language